zhao1701/extending-deep-ER/readme.md

 A recurrent neural network is one designed to model sequential dependencies in the data.
 Given a sequence of input vectors _x<sub>1</sub>, x<sub>2</sub>, ..., x<sub>T</sub>_, an RNN expects as input not just _x<sub>t</sub>_, but also its own output from the previous time step _o<sub>t-1</sub>_ that was itself calculated from _x<sub>t-1</sub>_ and _o<sub>t-2</sub>_.
 In this way, an RNN's output accounts not only for the current input vector in the sequence, but all prior input vectors in the sequence [13].

 However, one crucial shortcoming of traditional RNN's is that they are unable to model long-term dependencies in sequential data (i.e. they are only able to look a few steps back at most).
 Long Short Term Memory networks [14] were designed to address the long-term dependency problem by adding memory cells to the network that can, if necessary, carry information through time steps without any transformation or attenuation.
 The details of this memory mechanism is beyond the scope of this report, but LSTM's have been immensely successful in domains such as machine translation, text classification, and sentiment analysis.
-A notable extension to the LSTM is the bi-directional LSTM, or bi-LSTM, where a second LSTM is applied to the same sequence of data but starting from the end and moving towards the beginning, providing a different view of the data \cite{schuster-bidirectional}.
+A notable extension to the LSTM is the bi-directional LSTM, or bi-LSTM, where a second LSTM is applied to the same sequence of data but starting from the end and moving towards the beginning, providing a different view of the data [15].
 The output of a bi-LSTM is simply a concatenation of the outputs of its two individual LSTM's.

 <p align='center'><img src="imgs/word-embeddings-lstm.png" height='400px'></p>
 <p align='center'> <b>Figure 2</b>: LSTM </p>